 The brother was Trunnis Jr., four years older.
 If a pair of skates went missing, their father beat both boys with a belt.
 He beat their mother too.
 The work was constant.
 The sleep was not.
 By the time Goggins reached school each day, he was already a man wearing a child's body.

 His mother Jackie escaped to her hometown of Brazil, Indiana, when Goggins was eight.
-Trunnis Jr. eventually went back to Buffalo to live with their father.
-Jackie kept David.
-The teachers in Brazil discovered he could not read at a second-grade level and held him back.
+The teachers there discovered he could not read at a second-grade level and held him back.
 He was the only Black boy at the school.
 Someone drew a noose in his Spanish workbook.
-Someone else threatened him at gunpoint on a rural road.
+Someone threatened him at gunpoint on a rural road.
 He developed a stutter and stopped talking in class.
-The mother's fiancé — a man Jackie called the kindest person she had known — was murdered days before they were supposed to move into his house in Indianapolis.
-Jackie raised David alone after that.
-He has named her, in interview after interview, as the one fixed point in an otherwise unstable system.
+He has named his mother, in interview after interview, as the one person who never left.

-How David Goggins quit pararescue at 19 — and never forgave himself
+How David Goggins quit pararescue at 19 — and turned it into rage

 After barely graduating high school, Goggins joined the Air Force in 1994 and entered pararescue training, the elite unit that drops behind enemy lines to recover wounded soldiers.
-The pipeline starts with the pool.
-Goggins could barely swim.
+The pipeline starts in the water.
+Goggins could barely swim, and the water terrified him.

-A doctor told him he had sickle-cell trait.
-He was offered a medical exit.
+A doctor told him he had sickle-cell trait and offered him a medical exit.
 He took it.
+He has since admitted the diagnosis was a door he walked through to avoid the thing that actually scared him.

 "I quit.
 I was scared.
 I lied to myself."

 The Accountability Mirror wasn't self-help.
-It was Type 6 survival.
+It was Type 8 self-ownership.

-By 24, Goggins weighed 297 pounds.
+By 24, Goggins weighed close to 300 pounds.
 He was working nights as an exterminator in Indianapolis, spraying for cockroaches, eating boxes of donuts in his truck.
-He came home one evening, watched a Discovery Channel documentary about Navy SEALs, and saw the version of himself he could not become.
+He came home one evening, watched a Discovery Channel documentary about Navy SEALs, and saw the version of himself he had failed to become.

 "If you look into the mirror and you see a fat person, don't tell yourself that you need to lose a couple of pounds.
 Tell the truth.
 You're fucking fat."